amiab/coursera-machine-learning/README.md

 # Machine Learning
-### Coursera - Stanford University taught by Andrew Ng
+### Coursera - Stanford University taught by Professor Andrew Ng

 This course teaches machine learning techniques and includes a series of programming exercises to gain practices.
 It is required to write and run a computer program to solve machine learning problems.